Kroy2905/Gesture-Recognition/README.md

 - Predefined set of gestures that the app can recognize.
 - Toggling between hand landmark detection and Gesture recognition
 - Simple and intuitive user interface.
+- Movement of image w.r.t wrist coordinates
+- Multi hand  gesture detection ( e.g. - Showing 7 and 10 fingers will be detected )

 ## Installation
 1. Clone this repository to your local machine.